 Changing your habits can be a difficult task.
 The information about what to do is more prevalent than ever, with social and commercial media both understanding how well nutrition and lifestyle rates.
-However how to change your behaviours and what mistakes to avoid are often overlooked.
+However, how to change your behaviours and what mistakes to avoid are often overlooked.
 Having worked within the Nutrition and Fitness Industry for 8 years, I often see a few mistakes that are repeated by lots of clients across many demographics.
 Take a read below and make sure you aren’t following in the same footsteps.

 Lack of Planning

 Nutrition is not an exact science.
-Behavioural Science is definitely not an exact science.
-Out of the last 10 years and the rise of technology, so many of my clients feel that they need to track everything they do, from eating, to exercise, to sleep.
+Behavioural science is definitely not an exact science.
+Out of the last 10 years and with the rise of technology, so many of my clients feel that they need to track everything they do, from eating, to exercise, to sleep.
 Not only that, many feel that if they aren’t perfect then they shouldn’t bother with change, or that if they are being perfect, and they have one meal or snack that doesn’t meet their self imposed, unrealistic high expectations, then they may as well not bother.
 An idea that I try to get across to my clients is that improvement is improvement, no matter where you are.
 50+1% is still more than 50%.

-Falling at the first relapse.
+Falling at the First Relapse

 Relapse is a natural part of behavioural change.
 It happens to everyone, and it happens often.
 So many of my clients fall after a hurdle, and never get back up.
 You will fail, everyone will fail.
 It is part of being human.
 Understanding that is the key to making long lasting change.
 Do some introspection, try to figure out why you failed, then plan accordingly.